Wed 25 Mar 2026

 Practical, workable strategies to enhance patient experience and strengthen service efficiency

-Come together with Hysteroscopy and Gynaecology healthcare professionals from across the country to advance your outpatient hysteroscopy practice.
-This collaborative online forum offers expert-led presentations and Q&A, invaluable networking opportunities and dedicated time to share best practice.
-You will leave with actionable insights into triage, complication management and evidence-based pain control, empowered to deliver safer, more effective and compassionate hysteroscopy care.
+Now available featuring presentation videos and accompanying slides, this forum offers expert-led presentations and Q&A, designed to share best practice.
+You will finish the course with actionable insights into triage, complication management and evidence-based pain control, empowered to deliver safer, more effective and compassionate hysteroscopy care.

 Improving Pain Management and Clinical Pathways for Outpatient Hysteroscopy

-Online 6 CPD hours Early bird: £249+VAT
+Online 3 CPD hours £249+VAT

 Improving your practice